AFCMS/luanti-skin-server/README.md

 ```

 > [!NOTE]
 > The server doesn't have TLS support, to keep it as minimal as possible.
+Fiber don't support HTTP/2 and HTTP/3 yet anyways.
 >
-> TLS should be handled by a reverse proxy like [Caddy](https://caddyserver.com) or [Traefik](https://traefik.io), which allow easy use of Let's Encrypt, Cloudflare certificates, etc.
+> TLS should be handled by a reverse proxy like [Caddy](https://caddyserver.com) or [Traefik](https://traefik.io), which support HTTP/3 and allow easy use of Let's Encrypt, Cloudflare certificates, etc.

 #### Configuration